 Quarterly tuition includes a $3.00 per credit (up to 12 credits) technology fee.
 A photo ID card, which serves as your activities card, library card and computer lab card, is issued as part of this fee.
 The ID card is not issued quarterly; it is valid as long as you are at LCC.
 See "ID Card Replacement" for lost, stolen, or damaged cards.

 A $10.00 fee is charged for each official transcript requested.
 Unofficial transcripts can be printed from the online services page on the LCC website.

 Quarterly tuition includes a $.50 per credit fee (up to 10 credits) to fund tutoring services available to all LCC students in most courses.

-Vocational students enrolled for over 18 credits who meet certain requirements pay only $7.00 (residents); non-residents enrolled for over 18 credits pay $28.00 per credit.
+Vocational students taking over 18 credits who meet certain requirements pay only $7 per credit (residents); non-residents over 18 credits pay $28.